julpod/filter-collections/README.md

 ---------------------------------------

-#Custom Queries
+#Queries

-There is a public reactive data source available to use manually if needed with the following methods.
+To perform custom queries and still get paging, filter and other package functionalities, there is a public reactive data source available to use with the following methods.

 ## .query.get()